 The Caribbean Coral Reef Institute (CCRI) was founded in 2003 under a cooperative agreement between the University of Puerto Rico at Mayagüez and the U.S. National Oceanographic and Atmospheric Administration to enhance the application of science to the management of coral reef ecosystems.
-Coral reef ecosystems possess the greatest ecological complexity and biodiversity among marine biotopes, and an invaluable economic represent and recreational resource.
-Yet, reef systems throughout the Caribbean are being degraded by a variety of anthropogenic and natural stresses, such overfishing, as sedimentation, eutrophication, turbidity, pollution, and disease.
+Coral reef ecosystems possess the greatest ecological complexity and biodiversity among marine biotopes, and invaluable represent an economic and recreational resource.
+Yet, reef systems throughout the Caribbean are being degraded by a variety of anthropogenic and natural stresses, overfishing, sedimentation. such as eutrophication, turbidity, pollution, and disease.
 CCRI sponsors management driven research utilizing the best expertise available and serves as a focal point for developing research priorities, building management capacity and disseminating results.
 Primary CCRI facilities are located the Department of Marine Sciences marine laboratory on Magueyes Island.